Balance Working and Homeschooling

 These are tasks I do once a month:

 - Analytics Report for Blog

 - Analytics Report for Social Media

 Definitely give batching a try to see if it will work well for you.
 One of the key things is to get rid of any distractions so that you can focus and be really productive.

-Putting in the effort to plan a routine will be worth it.
-Finding balance and freedom from stress will benefit you and your family.
+Putting in the effort to plan will be worth it.
+Finding balance and optimizing productivity will benefit you, your family, and your business.